Skip to main content

 Auditions for applications are as follows:

-Call-backs: If your first round audition is successful, you will be invited to a ‘face-to-face’ call-back audition at the Ballarat campus on December 4th, 5th or 6th, 2023.
+• Call-backs: If your first-round audition is successful, you will be invited to a ‘face-to-face’ call-back audition at the Ballarat campus on Monday 2nd and Tuesday 3rd December 2024.
+An online interview can be arranged on request if you are unavailable for the callback dates.

 Selection notification

-• All direct applicants will be notified of audition outcome by the University
+• All direct applicants will be notified of their audition outcome by the University.

 Application process